dataforseo/PythonClient/docs/DomainAnalyticsApi.md

-By calling this endpoint you will receive information about the Domain Analytics API tasks that returned an error within the past 24 hours. for more info please visit 'https://docs.dataforseo.com/v3/domain_analytics/errors/?bash'
+By calling this endpoint you will receive information about the Domain Analytics API tasks that returned an error within the past 7 days. for more info please visit 'https://docs.dataforseo.com/v3/domain_analytics/errors/?bash'

 ### Example